strikes30/packet_counter/README.md

 ## Running example

 We have to receive a TCP or UDP packet.
-The best way I found is usign ```curl``` or ```echo "test" > /dev/udp/ip_machine/port_number```.
+The best way I found is using ```curl``` or ```echo "test" > /dev/udp/ip_machine/port_number```.
 When we use the first, we connect to a webpage and we have a lot of packets exchanged, but no so much control on them.
 The second send just one packet to our machine on a selected port, and this is perfect in debug.

 To see the results, we use 3 different files: